 Definition of Menopause

 Menopause: The time in a woman's life when menstrual periods permanently stop; it is also called the "change of life."
-Menopause is the opposite of the menarche.

 Menopause is defined as the time when there has been no menstrual periods for 12 consecutive months and no other biological or physiological cause can be identified.
 It is the end of fertility, the end of the childbearing years.
 (A woman may still, however, be able to become pregnant unless 12 consecutive months have passed without a period.)

 A woman can usually tell if she is approaching menopause because her menstrual periods starts changing.
 The medical terms used to describe this time are "perimenopause" and the "menopause transition."

 Natural menopause occurs when the ovaries naturally begin decreasing their production of the sex hormones estrogen and progesterone.

 Induced menopause occurs if the ovaries are surgically removed (by bilateral oophorectomy) or damaged by radiation or drugs.
 Due to the abrupt cutoff of ovarian hormones, induced menopause causes the sudden onset of hot flashes and other menopause-related symptoms such as a dry vagina and a decline in sex drive.
 Early menopause (before age 40), whether natural or induced, carries a greater risk for heart disease and osteoporosis since there are more years spent beyond the protective cover of estrogen.

 A "simple" hysterectomy (when the uterus but not the ovaries are removed) before natural menopause should not affect the production of sex hormones and so not cause menopause (unless the nerves or blood supply to the ovaries is damaged during the hysterectomy).